helix-clyde/submodules/README.md

 When you change to a branch that has a different submodule commit, the submodules will **not** change to the committed version.

-In order to change to the commited version of the submodule run
+In order to change to the committed version of the submodule run

 ```bash
 git submodule update --checkout --recursive